rachelplusplus/image-encoder-comparison/README.md

 The input files used in the blog post are listed in `inputs.sha256sum`, along with their SHA256 checksums.
 These can be verified by running `sha256sum -c inputs.sha256sum`.

-The original input files are:
+The original input files (all of which can be found on media.xiph.org, or elsewhere) are:

 * The short film Big Buck Bunny - the particular frame used is frame 231, which can be extracted using